nfqde/nfq-colors/README.md

 By leveraging the CSS `color-mix` function, it combines the provided color with a transparent color, resulting in a translucent version of the original color.
 This function is particularly useful for creating semi-transparent overlays, backgrounds, or other UI elements that require a touch of transparency.

 ---

+## Configuration

+You can define some things about the Themes that can be generated.
+Here all options you can define:

+### baseColors

+The Base of your theme.
+You can define the colors for each theme you want to use.
+The theme names are the property names of the object.
+The colors are the property values of the theme objects.
+You can define as many themes as you like.
+If you dont want to generate themes you can define the color names directly instead of the theme names.
+The BaseColors is used as base for the DerivedColors.

+### derivedColors

+The Derived colors of your theme.
+You can define the colors for each theme you want to use.
+The theme names are the property names of the object.
+The colors are the property values of the theme objects.
+You can define as many themes as you like.
+The DerivedColors, as the name suggests, are for colors that are derived from the BaseColors through the darken, lighten and tranmslucify utilities.
+The baseColors and derivedColors are merged to one object for the themes.

+### shadows

+The shadow styles for the different themes.
+You can define the shadow styles for each theme you want to use.
+The theme names are the property names of the object.
+The shadow styles are the property values of the theme objects.
+You can define as many themes as you like.
+If you dont want to generate themes you can define the shadow names directly instead of the theme names.

+### defaultTheme

+Defines the default theme to use if none is explicitely set.
+If you dont define themes in any of your objects you must omit this option.

+### prefersDarkTheme

+Defines the theme to use if the user has `prefers-color-sheme: dark` active.
+You can omit this option if you dont want your themes css to not react to user preference.
+If you dont define themes in any of your objects you must omit this option.
+(This media query can be overridden by the data-nfq-theme attribute)

+### highContrastTheme

+Defines the theme to use if the user has `prefers-contrast: more` active.
+You can omit this option if you dont want your themes css to not react to user preference.
+If you dont define themes in any of your objects you must omit this option.
+(This media query can't be overridden by the data-nfq-theme attribute)

+### lowContrastTheme

+Defines the theme to use if the user has `prefers-contrast: less` active.
+You can omit this option if you dont want your themes css to not react to user preference.
+If you dont define themes in any of your objects you must omit this option.
+(This media query can't be overridden by the data-nfq-theme attribute)

+### customContrastTheme

+Defines the theme to use if the user has `prefers-contrast: custom` active.
+You can omit this option if you dont want your themes css to not react to user preference.
+If you dont define themes in any of your objects you must omit this option.
+(This media query can't be overridden by the data-nfq-theme attribute)

+<p align="right">(<a href="#top">back to top</a>)</p>
+---

 ## Contributions